Thomas J. Watson Fellowship Program

 CAMPUS DEADLINE: September 20, this includes all letters of recommendation

 - Use the Recommendation Registration Form to register two people to serve as your referees (at least one must be a Vassar College faculty member).
-You may request a third letter if the author is off campus.
 You must register your writers before you submit your application and inform them that the letters are due by the campus deadline.

-- You will upload your transcripts and a confidentiality waiver (if you do not have one on file) using the Recommendation Registration Form, please be prepared to do this when you go to complete the Recommendation Registration form.
+- You will upload a confidentiality waiver (if you do not have one on file) using the Recommendation Registration Form, please be prepared to do this when you go to complete the Recommendation Registration form.

 - Finalists will be invited to interview with the committee on fellowships.